-We design, develop, manufacture and sell both discrete and integrated opto-electronic solutions for the sensing, data communications and telecommunications markets.
-In addition to manufacturing a range of Indium Phosphide (InP)-based light sources, POET has developed and is marketing its proprietary POET Optical InterposerTM platform.
-The POET Optical Interposer utilizes a novel dielectric waveguide technology that allows the integration of electronic and photonic devices into a single multi-chip module.
+We design, develop, manufacture and sell both discrete and integrated opto-electronic solutions for data communications and telecommunications markets.
+POET has developed and is marketing its proprietary POET Optical InterposerTM platform.
+The POET Optical Interposer utilizes a novel waveguide technology that allows the integration of electronic and photonic devices into a single multi-chip module.
 The integration of devices into a single package is achieved by applying advanced wafer-level semiconductor manufacturing techniques and novel packaging methods developed by POET.
-POET's "photonics in a package" eliminates costly components, assembly and testing methods employed in conventional photonics solutions.
+POET's Optical Interposer eliminates costly components, assembly and testing methods employed in conventional photonics solutions.
 In addition to lowering costs compared to conventional devices, POET's Optical Interposer provides a flexible and scalable platform for a variety of photonics applications ranging from data centers to consumer products.